eth-educators/eth-docker-docs/website/docs/Support/AddValidator.md

 ## Create additional keys

-In order to add additional validator signing keys, likewise run `sudo docker-compose run --rm deposit-cli-existing --eth1_withdrawal_address YOURHARDWAREWALLETADDRESS --uid $(id -u)` and provide your mnemonic, but this time set the index to the number of validator keys you had created previously, for example, `4`.
+In order to add additional validator signing keys, likewise run `docker-compose run --rm deposit-cli-existing --eth1_withdrawal_address YOURHARDWAREWALLETADDRESS --uid $(id -u)` and provide your mnemonic, but this time set the index to the number of validator keys you had created previously, for example, `4`.
 Specify how many *new, additional* validators you want to create.
 You will receive new `keystore-m` signing keys and a new `deposit_data` JSON.